Flender Werke

 Flender Werke was a German shipbuilding company, located in Lübeck.
 It was founded in 1917 as a branch of Brückenbau Flender AG of Benrath on the Rhine.
-In 1926 it was made a fully independent business and renamed Lübecker Flenderwerke AG.
+In 1926, it became a fully independent business and was renamed Lübecker Flenderwerke AG.
 It went on to become one of the largest shipyards in Germany, building nearly 700 ships in all.

+History

 During World War II, Flender Werke built 2 Type II and 40 Type VII U-boats for the Kriegsmarine.

-After the war, Flender Werke continued to build merchant ships, and in 1973 were renamed Flender Werft AG.
-In 2002 they were forced to close because of insolvency.
+After the war, Flender Werke continued to build merchant ships, and in 1973 it was renamed Flender Werft AG.
+In 2002, it was forced to close because of insolvency.